 PUEBLO, CO—As local pastor Stan Prior eloquently delivered his motivational message Sunday morning, a 10-year-old child reportedly somehow snuck into the service with his parents.
-While the church would normally let the infraction go with just a warning, on this fateful Sunday, the child exposed Prior’s sermons as simply rehashes of Disney movies.
+While the church would normally let the infraction go with just a warning, on this fateful Sunday, the child exposed Prior’s sermons as blatant rehashes of Disney movies.

 A brief review of Prior’s messages over the past seven years revealed that almost every single sermon point he delivered was ripped straight out of an animated Disney film.